4D-Game/CrazyComet/docs/coding-style/python.md

 # Python Coding Style

-Next to consistency as a main aspect of good code, the second most important aspect is a certain style which the average `python` programmer is capable to read and understand properly.
+Besides consistency as a main aspect of good code, the second most important aspect is a certain style which the average `python` programmer is capable to read and understand properly.
 Therefore the following documents states the essential naming conventions.
 > Here is a link for a more detailed dive into the [`PEP8 - Style Guide for Python Code'](https://www.python.org/dev/peps/pep-0008/)

 ## Naming conventions